Zambia

 It would be a lengthy narration showing how institutions and individuals worldwide are working to combat the crisis.
 For example, in the UN, UNAIDS works to combat AIDS, UNDP works to alleviate poverty, UNICEF works to support the welfare of children and so on.
 Different organizations and branches have different commitments in helping the poor, the disadvantaged and other victims of various problems.

 The United States has pledged US$15 billion, the largest government contribution form developed nations in combating the spread of HIV/AIDS.
 This was pledged by U.S. President George W. Bush in 2003 on funding over five years in Africa.
-Health and Human Services Secretary (USA), Tommy Thompson, said while visiting Zambia, “This war has caused more casualties than any other war.
+Health and Human Services Secretary (USA), Tommy Thompson, said while visiting Zambia, “This war has caused more casualties than any other war (in recent memory).
 We need America, the European Union and everybody.
 Nobody is going to be spared unless we all come together in the fight against this disease,” (ABC News, Posted Dec.
 1, 2003).
 Only our combined worldwide effort in combating the spread of AIDS will bring lasting results.

 The orphanage crisis also needs a combined worldwide effort.
 HIV/AIDS still accounts for the less than 25 percent of the combined causes of the orphanage crisis worldwide (see Figures 1 and 2).
 These causes include poverty, disease, war and famine.